 PS: Don't be a smartass and try to game the system, we'll know if you're breaking the rules when we see it!

-- Be nice, civil and no bigotry/prejudice.
+- Be civil and no prejudice

-- Don't promote big-tech software.
+- Don't promote big-tech software

-- No crypto, blockchain, etc.
+- No crypto, blockchain, NFTs

 Related communities: